chrissimpkins/six-four/README.md

 sixfour
 ========

-A base64 encoder for images that optionally inserts encoded images as a &lt;img&gt; element at the site of a {{64}} tag in your HTML or Markdown files
+A base64 encoder for images that optionally embeds encoded image data in HTML, Markdown, or CSS files at the site of a {{64}} tag.

 ## Dependencies
-Requires Python v2.7.x
+Requires Python 2 or 3

+Tested in versions 2.7.5 and 3.3.2

-## Obtain the Python Source Code
+## Obtain the Source Code
 **Method 1**: Clone the sixfour repository with the following command:
 ```
 git clone https://github.com/chrissimpkins/six-four.git